uchicago-capp-30320/capp-connect/README.md

 3. Go into the base directory of the repository and type `make env` into the terminal.
 4. Use the `make run-all` command.

 ### Connecting to a development server
 Before starting the process ask Lee-Or or Kiran for the following variables and use the command echo
 To connect to a server for development you need to follow these steps:

+**Before First use**
 1. In your virtual environment run: brew install ngrok
 2. Then create a Ngrok account and connect it to your Github.
 Use this [link](https://ngrok.com/) and select sign up.
 3. When prompted register yourself as a student, and select the development option
 4. Run the config command in your account.
 It should start with: `ngrok config add-authtoken`
+5. uv pip install django
+6. uv pip install PyJWT (we're working on streamlining all of this)

+**Every time**
-5. In a new terminal window, run: ngrok http 8000
+1. In a new terminal window, run: `ngrok http 8000`
-6. Send Kiran or Lee-Or the https link that you see.
+2. Send Kiran or Lee-Or the https link that you see.
 One of them will update the CAPP slack redirect link.
 Reminder for them to hit save.
-7. cd into `capp-connect/slack_auth/cappconnect_auth/`
+3. Go to a new terminal window and cd to the root of our project
+4. Run `export SLACK_CLIENT_ID=<[slack_client_id]>` we will share securely
+5. Run `export SLACK_CLIENT_SECRET=<[slack_client_secret]>` we will share securely
+6. Run `export SLACK_SIGNING_SECRET=<[slack_signing_secret]>` we will share securely
-8. Run export SLACK_REDIRECT_URI=,[your link here]/auth/callback/slack>
+7. Run export SLACK_REDIRECT_URI=<[your link here]/auth/callback/slack>
-9. cd one level down into cappconnect_auth
+8. cd into `capp-connect/slack_auth/cappconnect_auth/cappconnect_auth`
-10. Go to settings.py update the ALLOWED_HOSTS variable with the first portion after https:// 11 .
-Cd back one level up.
-Use cd ..
+10. Go to settings.py update the ALLOWED_HOSTS variable with the first portion after https://
+11. Cd back one level up.
+Use `cd ..`
-12. Run python manage.py runserver
+12. Run `python manage.py runserver` (may be python3 on your machine)
 13. Then go to this [link](http://127.0.0.1:8000/auth/login/slack/)

 ### Technical Notes